Trophée des Championnes

-The Trophée des Championnes is a French women's association football trophy contested as an annual match between the champions of Division 1 Féminine and the winners of the Coupe de France Féminine from previous season.
-It is the female equivalent to Trophée des Champions which is played since 1995.
-If both league and cup are won by the same team, the league runners-up will be qualified to play this match as the second team.
+The Trophée des Championnes was a French women's association football trophy contested as an annual match between the champions of Division 1 Féminine and the winners of the Coupe de France Féminine from previous season.
+It was the female equivalent to Trophée des Champions which is played since 1995.
+If both league and cup are won by the same team, the league runners-up were qualified to play this match as the second team.

+Lyon was the most successful team in the competition, winning all three editions.
+In May 2025, it was confirmed that the competition had been discontinued.